alsanron/NN-A3-Learning_by_gradient_descent/README.md

 # NN-A3-Learning_by_gradient_descent
-Repository for the assignment 3 of the course Neural Networks at the University of Groningen
+Assignment 3 for the course Neural Networks and computational intelligence from the University of Groningen

+Learning by gradient descent:

+The main assignment is ...